 Please click on the name to read a short profile of the team members.

-Dr Reiko Yamada – composition, gender studies (February 2023) www.reikoyamada.com
+Reiko Yamada – composition (February and September 2023) www.reikoyamada.com

 Barbara Lüneburg – Head of project, art and research